-The integration of AFM with micro-Raman enables a sizable improvement in data correlation between the two techniques, and expanded Raman measurement and resolution capabilities.
-Micro-Raman is a spectroscopic NSOM technique used in condensed matter physics and chemistry to study vibrational, rotational and other low-frequency modes in a system.
-It relies on scattering of monochromatic light-usually from a laser in the visible, near-infrared or near-ultraviolet range.
-The laser light interacts with phonons or other excitations in the system, resulting in the energy of the laser photons being shifted up or down.
+The integration of AFM with micro-Raman enables a sizable improvement in data correlation between the two techniques and expanded Raman measurement and resolution capabilities.
+Micro-Raman is a spectroscopic NSOM technique used in condensed matter physics and chemistry to study vibrational rotational and other low-frequency modes in a system.
+It relies on scattering of monochromatic light usually from a laser in the visible near infrared or near ultraviolet range.
+The laser light interacts with phonons or other excitations in the system resulting in the energy of the laser photons being shifted up or down.
 The shift in energy gives information about the phonon modes in the system.

-Scanning samples in a micro-Raman system, however, entails problems.
-As a sample is scanned, even a very flat sample, it is hard to keep the lens-to-sample distance constant.
-As one goes from pixel to pixel under the lens of a Raman, a mixture of sample and air is sampled in the illuminated voxel (volumetric picture element).
-This causes "artifactual" intensity variations in the Raman that are unrelated to the chemical composition of the sample.
-The effect is even more pronounced with rough samples.

-Standard methods of auto-focus are simply not accurate enough for a host of problems being investigated.
-Additionally, the point spread function, which determines the resolution of the Raman image, is significantly broader where there are contributions from the out-of-focus light. and this reduces resolution.
+Scanning samples in a micro-Raman system however suffers from several problems.
+As a sample is scanned even a very flat sample it is hard to keep the distance of the lens to the sample constant.
+Thus as one goes from pixel to pixel under the lens of a Raman a mixture of sample and air is sampled in the voxel (volumetric picture element) that is illuminated.
+This causes intensity variations in the Raman that are unrelated to the chemical composition of the sample and are artifactual.
+This is even more pronounced with rough samples and standard methods of autofocus are simply not accurate enough for a whole host of problems that are being investigated today.
+Additionally the point spread function which determines the resolution of the Raman image is significantly broader where there are contributions from the out-of-focus light and this reduces resolution.

-The atomic force microscope, a very highresolution type of scanning probe microscope, has demonstrated resolution of fractions of a nanometer, making it one of the foremost tools for imaging, measuring and manipulating matter at the nano scale.
+The atomic force microscope being a very high-resolution type of scanning probe microscope has demonstrated resolution of fractions of a nanometer making it one of the foremost tools for imaging measuring and manipulating matter at the nano-scale.
 The information is gathered by "feeling" the surface with a mechanical probe.
 Piezoelectric elements that facilitate tiny but accurate and precise movements on electronic command enable the very precise scanning.

 The AFM consists of a micro-scale cantilever with a sharp tip (probe) at its end that is used to scan the specimen surface.
-The cantilever is typically silicon or silicon nitride, with a tip radius of curvature on the order of nanometers.
-When the tip is brought into proximity with a sample surface, forces between the tip and the sample lead to a deflection of the cantilever.
-Resultant characteristics mechanical, electrostatic, magnetic, chemical and other forces-are then measured by the AFM, using, typically, a laser spot reflected from the top surface of the cantilever into an array of photodiodes.
+The cantilever is typically silicon or silicon nitride with a tip radius of curvature on the order of nanometers.
+When the tip is brought into proximity of a sample surface forces between the tip and the sample lead to a deflection of the cantilever.
+Resultant characteristics such as mechanical electrostatic magnetic chemical and other forces are then measured by the AFM using typically a laser spot reflected from the top surface of the cantilever into an array of photodiodes.

-Most systems employing AFM plus Raman execute the two types of scans independently.
-The recently developed direct integration of Raman spectroscopy with AFM technique, however, has opened the door to significantly improved technique and sample analyses.
+Most systems employing AFM in concert with Raman perform separately executing either an AFM scan or a Raman scan independently.
+The recently developed direct integration of Raman spectroscopy with AFM technique however has opened the door to significantly improved technique and sample analyses.

-Micro-Raman is a micro-technique, but when AFM is added, it becomes a nano-technique.
-It allows the AFM structural data to be recorded on line and improves the resolution of the Raman information when the nanometric feedback of the system adjusts, with unprecedented precision, the position of each pixel of the sample relative to the lens.
-The small movements of the AFM stage also provide oversampling: a well-known technique for resolution improvement.
+Micro-Raman is a microtechnique but when AFM is added it becomes a nanotechnique.
+It allows the AFM structural data to be recorded online and improves the resolution of the Raman information when the nanometric feedback of the system adjusts with unprecedented precision the position of each pixel of the sample relative to the lens.
+Also the small movements of the AFM stage provide oversampling which is a well-known technique for resolution improvement.